yassin549/invest-2.0/DEPLOYMENT_GUIDE.md

 - Verify database credentials in `.env`
 - Check if database service is running
 - Ensure IP whitelist (for cloud databases)
+- For Railway: Ensure MySQL reference is added to app variables

 ### "Class not found"
 - Run `composer install`